-Stay of Action.
-If, after a sale of receivables that is otherwise perfected, the seller becomes subject to an insolvency proceeding, will Germany's insolvency laws automatically prohibit the purchaser from collecting, transferring or otherwise exercising ownership rights over the purchased receivables ("automatic stay")?
+6.1 Stay of Action.
+If, after a sale of receivables that is otherwise perfected, the seller becomes subject to an insolvency proceeding, will Germany's insolvency laws automatically prohibit the purchaser from collecting, transferring or otherwise exercising ownership rights over the purchased receivables (a "stay of action")?
 Does the insolvency official have the ability to stay collection and enforcement actions until he determines that the sale is perfected?
 Would the answer be different if the purchaser is deemed to only be a secured party rather than the owner of the receivables?

-Before rendering a decision on whether or not to open a formal insolvency proceeding and appoint an insolvency official, German insolvency courts frequently appoint a so-called "preliminary insolvency official" for the time period (generally one to three months - a so-called "preliminary insolvency proceeding") during which they asses whether the insolvent company's assets cover the costs of the insolvency proceeding.
-As a general matter, there is no "automatic stay" on the purchaser's right to collect, transfer and otherwise exercise ownership rights over receivables that were sold to it, neither before nor after the opening of an insolvency proceeding.
+Before rendering a decision on whether or not to open a formal insolvency proceeding and to appoint an insolvency official, German insolvency courts frequently appoint a so-called "preliminary insolvency official" for the time period (generally one to three months - a so-called "preliminary insolvency proceeding") during which they assess whether the insolvent company's assets cover the costs of the insolvency proceeding.
+As a general matter, there is no stay of action on the purchaser's right to collect, transfer and otherwise exercise ownership rights over receivables that were sold to it, neither before nor after the opening of an insolvency proceeding.
+Recent amendments to the German Insolvency Code that took effect on 1 March 2012 did not result in any changes in this regard.
 German insolvency courts, however, may prohibit persons owning assets not belonging to the insolvency estate (such as purchasers of receivables in true sale transactions) or holding security based on a security assignment over receivables from collecting or otherwise exercising their rights over the receivables during the preliminary insolvency proceeding.
 After the opening of an insolvency proceeding with respect to the seller, the purchaser would be entitled to collect the receivables only if the transaction constituted a true sale.
-Where the transaction is re-characterised as a secured loan, the assignment in rem of the receivables is regarded as a security assignment, which results in the insolvency official, rather than the purchaser, being entitled to collect the receivables concerned (and to deduct a haircut from the collection proceeds, all as described in question 4.7 above).
+Where the transaction is re-characterised as a secured loan, the assignment in rem of the receivables is regarded as a security assignment, which results in the insolvency official, rather than the purchaser, being entitled to collect the receivables concerned (and to deduct a haircut from the collection proceeds, all as described in question 4.8 above).
 See also question 6.2 below.

 6.2 Insolvency Official's Powers.
-If there is no automatic stay, under what circumstances, if any, does the insolvency official have the power to prohibit the purchaser's exercise of rights (by means of injunction, stay order or other action)?
+If there is no stay of action under what circumstances, if any, does the insolvency official have the power to prohibit the purchaser's exercise of rights (by means of injunction, stay order or other action)?